-Significant steps have been taken towards the standardisation of catch and effort logsheets within the WCPO region.
+Significant steps have been taken towards the development of common standards for catch and effort logsheets within the WCPO region.
 This includes the following initiatives:

 - SPC/FFA cooperation in the Tuna Fishery Data Collection Committee (DCC); and, - the work of the Statistics Working Group of the SCTB.